CouncilofLorien/counciloflorien.github.io/docs/cards/M/magic-ring-of-lore.md

 > Special Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Magic Ring.
-Playable only with a Gold Ring and after a test indicates a Magic Ring.
-Gives the bearer sage skill.
+> > _Magic Ring._ Playable only with a Gold Ring and after a test indicates a _Magic Ring._ Gives the bearer sage skill.
 If the bearer is already a sage, he may tap to use a Palantir.
-May not be duplicated on a given character.
-"Those who made them did not desire strength or domination or hoarded wealth, but understanding, making, and healing, to preserve all things unstained." ---LotRII
+May not be duplicated on a given character. <br>_"Those who made them did not desire strength or domination or hoarded wealth, but understanding, making, and healing, to preserve all things unstained."_ ***---LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>